 Because many of my friends and acquaintances are willing to discuss topics deemed taboo by the majority of society, the issue of how we would like to spend our final hours occasionally arises.
 If we know when our personal death draws near, I recommend those activities that make an individual feel useful and alive.
 These two goals occasionally are contrary to each other, and therefore call for tradeoffs and compromises.
 For example, I love skydiving because it makes me feel alive.
 However, it does not make me feel useful.
 Promulgating evidence via teaching and writing make me feel useful, but it does not induce a state of ecstasy.
 On the other hand, hiking in a forest makes me feel alive and useful: Such activity promotes my continued good health while bringing me joy.

 We usually do not know when our demise approaches.
 As a result, I encourage people to spend as much time as they are able on the activities they identify as being important as they near death.
 If you want to be hiking along the beach during your final sentient minutes, I encourage you to hike on the beach as often as you can.
 If your cause of death is correlated with your daily activities, then spending half your time on the beach suggests your chances of dying while hiking on the beach are about 50:50.
+If you would like to die in your sleep, perhaps you need to sleep a lot.
 If, on the other hand, you spend most of your waking hours pounding away at a keyboard for people who disparage you and your work, then you can expect to die at your keyboard.
 You might even be unhappy.

 Perhaps there is a lesson here for me.
 Rather than pay attention to it, I will keep typing.